CognizantOpenSource/maqs-java/docs/JMAQS_1/utilties/Generic Waits.md

     return false;
 }

-// The Falsemethod will always return false, as the method will always return false.
+// The falseMethod will always return false, as the method will always return false.
 The Generic Wait will return false. bool methodResults = GenericWait.WaitUntil(falseMethod);
 GenericWait.waitUntil(falseMethod());
 ```